Saiyashwanth7/Web-Crawler/Readme.md

 - Support for robots.txt and sitemap.xml
 - Rate limiting and request delays
 - Cookie and session handling
-- JavaScript rendering support
+- JavaScript rendering support using PlayWright

-## License

-MIT